FEBRUARY 27 - MARCH 1, 2026

 Damian Grzeskowiak (Technical Director/ Lighting Design)

-Damian is a recently retired English and Theatre teacher from Marcus Whitman HS who spent more than two decades directing and designing lights, sets, and costumes for over 65 productions.
-In addition to his school work, Damian has directed shows regionally at Newark High School, Victor High School, The Norman Howard School, Downstairs Cabaret Theatre, Blue Gill Productions, and the Cobblestone Arts Center.
-Many of his productions have been honored with awards through the RBTL Stars of Tomorrow program, ELENBE Awards, and TANYS.
-Favorite projects include Directing/Designing productions of Les Misérables, The Crucible, Carousel, Clue: The Musical, James and the Giant Peach, and the regional premieres of Harry Potter and the Cursed Child, Between the Lines, and The Phantom of the Opera.
-Damian returned to the area in 1996 after spending time on the road with the national tour of Into the Woods and working in New York City.
-While in NYC, he spent five years as an associate teacher at the Michael Harney Acting Studio.
-His NYC acting credits include roles with Face Value Productions and Impact Theatre, the TV show 6th Floor Harrison, three seasons as a Seasonal Extra on SNL, the movie Stonewall, and industrials for Mattel Toys.
-He is thrilled to be back with GTG after a nine-year hiatus, having last directed Beauty and the Beast in 2016.
-A TANYS Award–winning actor, Damian's local stage credits include Zorba, The Grey Zone, A Chorus Line, and A New York Minute, and he has been recognized for his performances in Bonnie & Clyde, Oliver!, and The Prom with PCSCT and SCP.
+Damian Grzeskowiak is a retired English and Theatre teacher from Marcus Whitman High School, where he spent more than two decades directing and designing lights, sets, and costumes for over 65 productions.In addition to his work at Marcus Whitman, Damian has directed regionally at Newark High School, Victor High School, The Norman Howard School, Downstairs Cabaret Theatre, Blue Gill Productions, and the Cobblestone Arts Center.
+His productions have received numerous honors through the RBTL Stars of Tomorrow program, the ELENBE Awards, and TANYS.Some of his favorite projects include directing and designing Les Misérables, The Crucible, Carousel, Clue: The Musical, James and the Giant Peach, and the regional premieres of Harry Potter and the Cursed Child, Between the Lines, and The Phantom of the Opera.Damian returned to the area in 1996 after touring nationally with Into the Woods and working in New York City, where he spent five years as an associate teacher at the Michael Harney Acting Studio.
+His NYC credits include performances with Face Value Productions and Impact Theatre, the TV series 6th Floor Harrison, three seasons as a seasonal extra on Saturday Night Live, the film Stonewall, and industrial projects for Mattel Toys .A TANYS Award–winning actor, Damian’s local stage credits include Zorba, The Grey Zone, A Chorus Line, and A New York Minute.
+He has also been recognized for his performances in Bonnie & Clyde, Oliver!, and The Prom with PCSCT and SCP.
+He is thrilled to return to GTG after having last directed Beauty and the Beast in 2016 and designing Lights for Let’s Summon a Demon at Debbie’s.

 TJ Bogart (Publicity)